AtheosGame/AtheosGame.github.io/Game/DungeonRuns/DungeonRuns.md

 8. **MINT ITEM:** After finishing the run by killing the Final Boss or by exiting the Dungeon level early, you gain the upgraded item.
 **By playing, you will be creating unique NFTs.**

 **DEATH:** If at any point you die, you leave the Dungeon without the item.
-You do not lose anything else, but you do not recover **$SOULS** spent to enter.